perrochon/gb/TUTORIAL.md

   Double click on a star, or zoom out to go back to regular heliocentric mode.

 # Mission 1 - Secure your Star System
-* Click on Map - the map will show you your home planet (possibly named "Helle")
+* Click on Map - the map will show you your home planet
-* Pinch zoom out to see your home system "Jade" and a few other planets.
+* Pinch zoom out to see your home system and a few other planets.
 * Single click on planet to open planet detail window
 * Click on "Make Factory" to order a factory.